Jaimilit/CrossFit-Signup/README.md

 # Future Features

 * Page with information about the instructors
-* Ability to have 10 attendee max for each session and inform the user that the session is full
 * Create a user profile which the user can view

 # Technology Used: